-Keiser University's Bachelor of Arts degree in Business Administration is intended to prepare career focused students with comprehensive knowledge of business principles.
-Students are offered a well-rounded business education as they learn the key content areas of management, marketing, finance, accounting, economics, and law; this includes exposure to how technology, ethical decision-making and other business elements are transforming workplaces locally and globally.
+Keiser University's Bachelor of Arts degree in Business Administration is intended to prepare career-focused students with in-depth knowledge of business principles.
+Students are offered a well-rounded business education as they learn the key content areas of the functional areas of business, the business environment, and technical, communication, and career advancement skills to prosper in a diverse business environment.